sensitronics logo

 SPACER HEIGHT & ID

-As with a typical membrane switch, the two films can be spaced apart by using various thicknesses of spacer material like 3M 467double stick adhesive.
-The height or thickness of the spacer, and the open area (ID) of the spacer, as well as the thickness of the top or deflecting film, will mechanically determine the amount of force required for the two surfaces to come in contact.
+As with a typical membrane switch, the two substrates can be spaced apart using various thicknesses of spacer material like 3M 467 double stick adhesive.
+The spacer height and inside diameter or thickness of the spacer, and the open area (ID) of the spacer, as well as the thickness of the top or deflecting film, will mechanically determine the amount of force required for the two surfaces to come into contact.

 A typical conductive membrane switch is fully conductive when force is applied and contact is made.
 A force-sensing resistor can be in contact and maintain a high resistive state with light force in a "preloaded" condition.
 In this instance, a threshold circuit is used to set the limit at which the device is considered "in contact".